azurenoops/ref-scca-enclave-landing-zone-starter/docs/00-Remote-State-Storage.md

 - password (Azure) → client_secret (Terraform).
 - tenant (Azure) → tenant_id (Terraform).

+## Configuring the Remote Backend to use Azure Storage with Terraform (Preferred Method)

+Before we can deploy the reference implementation, we will need to create the storage account in Azure Storage using Terraform.
+This will have to be done manually using the Azure Portal or using the Azure CLI.
+We will use the Azure CLI to create the storage account and the container.

+We will start using a files called az-remote-backend-*.tf located in [01-remote-backend](../infrastructure/terraform/modules/01-remote-state/) to create the storage account and the container.

 ## Configuring the Remote Backend to use Azure Storage in Azure CLI

 We need to create a storage account and a container to store the Terraform state file.
 We can use the Azure CLI to create the storage account and the container.